In the picture above, you can see one of her classes on a recent cruise.

 She found that the “Easy Taiji” worked as well for most all of the passengers who had no previous experience as did her regular students.
-It is the same course now being offered at Udemy.

 Compared to other forms of fitness workouts, Tai Chi is one of the gentler ones you will find.
 The easy, slow, flowing movements enable people to enjoy its benefits well into their golden years.

 Tai Chi is essentially a slow form of a Chinese Martial Art practiced by millions of people around the world because it has been shown to be helpful for many of the ailments that can affect your body.